NSEcho/bloggy/README.md

 * `author` - author that will be embedded throughout the generated webpage
 * `outdir` - output where bloggy will generate the webpage
 * `about` - about text which should be rendered inside the about.html
+* `diffblog` - diffblog key to embed view data on your page

 # Custom data